ISA-SRBP/esa-user-guide/README.md

 ## 1.1 Create Your Mycroft Account

-You can go to the My Account page to create your own Mycroft account by using your Facebook account or your Google account or your GitHub account or by signing up with your email address and setting your password.
+Go to the MyCroft AI Home webpage https://home.mycroft.ai/ to create your own Mycroft account by using your Facebook account or your Google account or your GitHub account or by signing up with your email address and setting your password.

 ![](reference/2/1.png)